qppd/IoT-Smart-Fan/README.md

 # SmartFan

-SmartFan is an IoT-based project designed to control the speed of a standard-size stand fan based on the temperature sensed by a DHT22 sensor.
-The project uses an ESP32 microcontroller and integrates Firebase for real-time data monitoring and Wi-Fi credentials management using WiFiManager.
+SmartFan is an IoT-based project for automating and monitoring a standard-size stand fan using an ESP32 microcontroller.
+It features:
+- Automatic fan speed control based on temperature (PID algorithm)
+- Real-time temperature, humidity, current, and voltage monitoring
+- Buzzer alerts for over-temperature
+- Firebase integration for cloud data logging
+- Dynamic Wi-Fi configuration using WiFiManager
+All hardware abstraction and control logic are modularized for easy maintenance and extension.

 ---

 ## Features

-- **Automatic Fan Speed Control**: Adjusts fan speed based on the temperature.
+- **Automatic Fan Speed Control**: PID-based adjustment of fan speed according to temperature.
-- **Temperature and Humidity Monitoring**: Uses the DHT22 sensor for accurate readings.
+- **Temperature & Humidity Monitoring**: DHT22 sensor for environmental data.
+- **Current & Voltage Monitoring**: ACS712 and ZMPT101B sensors for power usage and safety.
+- **Buzzer Alerts**: Audible warning if temperature exceeds setpoint.
-- **Firebase Integration**: Real-time data logging and monitoring.
+- **Firebase Integration**: Real-time upload of all sensor and control data.
-- **Wi-Fi Credentials Management**: Dynamic Wi-Fi configuration using WiFiManager.
+- **Wi-Fi Credentials Management**: User-friendly setup via WiFiManager captive portal.
-- **Compact Design**: Suitable for small home environments.
+- **Modular Codebase**: Each hardware component and logic is encapsulated in its own module.

 ---

 ## Hardware Requirements

 - **ESP32 Microcontroller**
 - **DHT22 Temperature and Humidity Sensor**
+- **ACS712 Current Sensor** (default: 5A, pin 34)
+- **ZMPT101B Voltage Sensor** (pin 35)
+- **Piezo Buzzer** (pin 25)
-- **TRIAC Module (for universal motor fans)** or **VFD (for induction motor fans)**
+- **TRIAC Module** (for universal motor fans) or **VFD** (for induction motor fans)
-- **Power Monitoring Module** (e.g., HLW8012 or PZEM-004T)
-- **Relay or Optoisolator** (for TRIAC/VFD control)
+- **Relay/Optoisolator** (for TRIAC/VFD control)
 - **Power Supply**

 ---

 ## Software Requirements

 - **Arduino IDE** (latest version)
 - **Firebase ESP-Client Library** by Mobizt
 - **WiFiManager Library**
+- **PID_v1 Library**

 ---

 ## Installation